 15. Notice of Contested Case Hearing.
-The administrative law judge assigned to the case must issue a Notice of Contested Case Hearing at least thirty (30) days before the hearing date that sets forth the date, time, place, and purpose of the hearing, the administrative law judge who will conduct the hearing, and any other matters necessary for the prompt resolution of the matter.
+Unless otherwise ordered, the administrative law judge assigned to the case must issue a notice of contested case hearing at least thirty (30) days before the hearing date that sets forth the date, time, place, and purpose of the hearing, the administrative law judge who will conduct the hearing, and any other matters necessary for the prompt resolution of the matter.
 This Notice may be issued via e-mail pursuant to Rule 5.